kawashimaken/wiimote-eps32-robot-arm/README.md

 sender: use wiimote and wiichuck to send control data via bluetooth.
 receiver: use ESP32 to receive control data via bluetooth.

-# How to pair sender and receiver?
+# How to pair the sender and the receiver?

 power both sender and receiver, press button [1] and [2] at same time for a couple of minutes, then they will be paired automatically. see action in video.